 As you can see, I suck at showing up lol.
 It makes sense since I usually don’t do anki on most weekends (about 73 days when I do 52 x 0.7 x 2.. so there were 93 additional days that I didn’t do anki.. i musta been busy or didn’t feel like doing it) and I do reviews during dead time rather than part of a daily routine.
 They say you should use anki everyday for optimal results but I don’t completely agree with me at least for my case.
 I can say with confidence that half-assing anki does HELP and WORK.
 Of course since I don’t do reviews every day there are times where I have 500 reviews overdue.
 There have even been times where I was over a 1000 deep in overdue cards.
 However, this doesn’t freak me out since I have huge intervals so even if I chip at it slowly I eventually catch up because it’s not like the cards that I press “good” on come back into the pile in a few days….
-Not to mention if I remember the word despite the card being over due for however many days or weeks, that just goes to show that I have great memory lol and I can feel better about myself j/k.
+Because I exclusively use cloze cards and have at least 2 clozes per card the 1000 card is more like 500 cards… Not to mention if I remember the word despite the card being over due for however many days or weeks, that just goes to show that I have great memory lol and I can feel better about myself j/k.
 Sometimes anki underestimates me!
 Because I have huge intervals, most of the cards that intervals of at least weeks or months so it doesn’t make a big difference if I see it 9 weeks later as opposed to 7 weeks or 2 months and 3 weeks instead of 2 months.
 Most cards have intervals of weeks or months so catching up is not a big deal and I don’t fail cards left and right to the point of despair.
 As I mentioned in my huge holy grail anki card format post, I do not mark fail on all the cards I fail since it’s counterproductive.
 For one thing, all cards are NOT equal.
 Some cards/words are just more useful than others and it can take a while to figure out which cards/words are very useful.
 If I had guess, I’d say I fail 70-100% of failed cards during reviews depending on how I feel.
 For example, if I already failed 10 -15 cards, I will feel less inclined to fail failed cards since I know I won’t want to deal with more than 15-20 cards 3 days (my step for lapsed cards) from when I failed them.
 Also if I skip anki for several days I may end up dealing with 40 failed cards from the 2 previous anki sessions in a review session so I keep that in mind too.
 I usually choose HARD for failed cards that I don’t want to fail (I’d rather deal with it x weeks/months from now rather than now) but sometimes I choose GOOD if the interval for GOOD is more ideal.
 Sometimes it’s better to deal with those cards LATER than right away since there is the off-chance that I will learn the word effortlessly from watching Korean TV.
 One recent example is 사재기 .
 At that time it was just another unknown word in a rap song from show me the money or high school rapper (it clearly wasn’t in the chorus lol.. i love the repetition in korean hip-hop/rap in the chorus/hook/etc especially when it features words I don’t know so that I can remember them effortlessly).

 Besides how I feel, the retention rate dictates whether or not I am using anki optimally.
 The retention rate is the section with the buttons.
 You can download plugins to get true retention rate or retention rate for mature card and whatnot if you want more data!
 I personally don’t bother since I know anki works for me.

 The ideal retention rate for language learning is 80-90%.
 If any more or less, you’re probably wasting time.
 For my I got 97.95% for learning cards, 91.45% for young cards, and 90.95% for mature cards.
 They’re all above 90% but I’m not going to modify my settings because the majority of my cards are cloze cards and I don’t fail every card I fail.
-So I’m just going to assume that due to those factors, my retention is rate is actually around 80-90%
+So I’m just going to assume that due to those factors, my retention is rate is actually around 80-90%.

 Probably out of the 20 words I look, I will probably send anywhere from 5-10 of them to a .txt file using authotkey and a gaming house so I can curate those cards into a deck.
 Then during reviews I mark cards that I want cloze versions of since korean has homonyms and i have duplicate cards on top of that.
 Also some cards have example sentences, some have English, some have Japanese so I gotta pick the cards out.
 As I’ve mentioned before, you can mass make clozes in excel so the cards I pull into a deck CAN BE converted into cloze format by changing note type.
 I suck at deleting and suspending anki cards sometimes but I am great at curating!
 Doing the same thing for Japanese of course though I have very little to look up while watching honestly compared to Korean.

 Anki said I did 27,039 reviews and I have 4064 cards.
 Of the 4064 notes, 2400 notes are new cards.
 To do some crude generalization and math, 27,039/4064 cards gives me 6.6 reviews per card over the year.
 Since I only do cloze format for Korean that 6.6 reviews feels more like 13.2 reviews ( I usually make 2 cloZes) so I’m that much more content.
 That sounds good and efficient to me and you sure as fuck can’t get that with flashcards that have no space repetition especially with 2400 cards.
 All it means is that I see the cards a bunch of times in increasing intervals over a long period of time which is what I want.
 I’m sure if I use the default settings my number of reviews would be triple or quadruple or even sextuple this number and I wouldn’t necessarily get better results and waste a shit ton of time and be anki’s bitch.
 This is one of the biggest reasons why I get irate when people try to compare anki with flash cards.
 They’re not in the same realm.
 They’re COMPLETELY DIFFERENT.
 STOP COMPARING THEM.
-I rolled my eyes when I read that someone decided to use quizlet instead of anki for aesthetic reasons… lol… There’s a lot to customize for anki and nothing to customize for flash cards… even if we Were to talk about anki, depending on your settings and card type and how you use it, our experiences will be completely different.
+I rolled my eyes when I read that someone decided to use quizlet instead of anki for aesthetic reasons… lol… There’s a lot to customize for anki and nothing to customize for flash cards… even if we Were to talk about anki, depending on your settings and card type and how you use it, our experiences will be vastly different.
 The Anki experience varies greatly depending on HOW you use it and SET it up.
 Sure you can review a card with flashcards 13 times over a span of a week or a month but you probably won’t remember shit after a year or two since you’re not spacing the intervals.
 I have no idea why some people are so set on learning inefficiently with flashcards for languages of all things.

 Lastly it said I made almost 2400 cards but the number of notes is 1204.
 The number of notes is more important since I make multiple clozes.
 I found this out by searching card:1 added:365 in anki browse under the deck.

 Felt like posting this since people sometimes obsess over using anki the most optimal way possible and end up spending way too much time on it.
-At the end of the day, anki is a supplement to language learning and half-ass anking still works ( It’s especially the case if you’re making your own cards and have a foundation with the language).
-ANKI should not be some time-sucking vortex!
-I’d say if you’re using the default settings for language learning, it is precisely that.
-If the only way you can sustain anki reviews is by using the default settings, you’re probably better off doing other activities like reading and listening while putting your faith in natural SRS.The default settings aren’t based on science and aren’t optimized for learning and all that jazz.
+At the end of the day, anki is a supplement to language learning and half-ass anking still works ( It’s especially the case if you’re making your own cards and have a foundation with the language.).
+ANKI should not be some time-sucking vortex (making cards, editing cards, reviewing cards, fiddling with settings, fiddling with formatting/css etc, fiddling with plug-ins) !
+I’d say if you’re using the default settings for language learning, it is precisely what I mentioned in the previous sentence.
+If the only way you can sustain anki reviews is by using the default settings, you’re probably better off doing other activities like reading and listening while putting your faith in natural SRS.
+Yes, some words repeat so often that you don’t even need to make anki cards for them….The default settings aren’t based on science and aren’t optimized for learning and all that jazz.
 Not to mention we’re all different which means we have different forgetting curves.
 The default settings are arbitrary!
 Most of all, they are OVERKILL